Wallet support for setup, recovery, troubleshooting, and self-custody decisions before you connect, update, restore, or sign.

 Browser extension use

-Often considered by users who want browser wallet access.
+Often considered by users who want browser wallet access, extension popups, and connected-site workflows.

 Beginner friendliness